pine64dev/PINE64-Installer/docs/RUNNING-LOCALLY.md

 to make sure native dependencies are correctly compiled for Electron, otherwise the application might not run successfully.

-If you're on Windows, **run the command from the _Developer Command Prompt for VS2015_**, to ensure all Visual Studio command utilities are available in the `%PATH%`.
+If you're on Windows Visual Studio, **run the command from the _Developer Command Prompt for VS2015_**, to ensure all Visual Studio command utilities are available in the `%PATH%`.

+Note that, the rm -rf is very slow on Windows.
+You rather want to use Windows Explorer to manually delete the project's node_modules first before running the command below.

 ```sh
 make electron-develop